Melvin Van Peebles: 2005–2009

 In 2005, Van Peebles was the subject of a documentary entitled How to Eat Your Watermelon in White Company (and Enjoy It).
 Also in 2005, Van Peebles was the subject of the documentary Unstoppable: Conversation with Melvin Van Peebles, Gordon Parks, and Ossie Davis, which also featured Ossie Davis and Gordon Parks in the same room.
 It was moderated by Warrington Hudlin.

 In 2005, it was announced that Van Peebles would collaborate with Madlib for a proposed double album titled Brer Soul Meets Quasimoto.
-However, nothing further was issued about this project from the time that it was first announced.
+However, no further news was ever issued about this project.

 In 2008, Van Peebles completed the film Confessionsofa Ex-Doofus-ItchyFooted Mutha, which was the Closing Night selection for Maryland Film Festival 2008, and appeared on All My Children as Melvin Woods, the father of Samuel Woods, a character portrayed by his son, Mario.

 In an interview, Van Peebles said :

 I make movies, I do music and everything else like I cook.
 I put in what I like, in case nobody else wants to eat it and I have to eat it for the rest of the week.
-I write a play or something and I hope people are going to like it, but if they don’t, I do.
-I can sit there and watch Sweetback or Don’t Play Us Cheap and have a good old time.
-The worst thing you can ever have is do something for others and they don’t like it anyway, then you’re really f---ed [laughter].
+I write a play or something and I hope people are going to like it, but if they don't, I do.
+I can sit there and watch Sweetback or Don't Play Us Cheap and have a good old time.
+The worst thing you can ever have is do something for others and they don't like it anyway, then you're really f---ed [laughter].

 In 2009, Van Peebles became involved with a project to adapt Sweet Sweetback into a musical.
 A preliminary version of this was staged at the Apollo Theater on April 25–26, 2009.
 As well, he wrote and performed in a stage musical, Unmitigated Truth: Life, a Lavatory, Loves, and Ladies, which featured some of his previous songs as well as some new material.